dteix/bolierProject/README.md

 #February 20, 2019
 #David Salazar

-1 . *< !doctype html >*: A doctype declaration which tells the browser that the document is using HTML.
+1.< !doctype html >*: A doctype declaration which tells the browser that the document is using HTML.

-2 . *< html class="no-js" lang="" >* : The "no-js" class gets removed by a Javascript library (Modernizr),
-   and this gets replaced with a js class.
+2.< html class="no-js" lang="" > : The "no-js" class gets removed by a Javascript library (Modernizr), and this gets replaced with a js class.
 When Modernizr loads, it replaces no-js with js.

   This is a way to style with OR without Javascript.

   In other words, CSS styles can be defined for JavaScript-enabled browsers and for browsers that have JavaScript disabled. lang="" sets the language of the web page.

-3 . *< head >*: HTML tag also known as an element that is the container for all head elements. can have document title, styles, and other inforrmation. information about the web page itself.
+3.< head >: HTML tag also known as an element that is the container for all head elements. can have document title, styles, and other inforrmation. information about the web page itself.

   < element > = opening tag

   < /element > = closing tag

-4 . *< meta charset="utf-8" >* : Universal text format 8 for all languages (except Asian languages) that
+4.< meta charset="utf-8" > : Universal text format 8 for all languages (except Asian languages) that
   read left to right.

-5 . < title> </ title > : The title of the webpage goes in between <title></title>.
+5.< title> </ title > : The title of the webpage goes in between <title></title>.
   ex: < title >Web xPage Title</ title>

-6 . < meta name="description" content="" > : Meta stands for metadata or information about specific data.
+6.< meta name="description" content="" > : Meta stands for metadata or information about specific data. < meta > gives
-   <meta> gives metadata of a HTML document.
-Metadata does not get displayed on a page, but it will
-   instead be machine parsable
+  metadata of a HTML document.
+Metadata does not get displayed on a page, but it will instead be machine parsable

   Meta tags/elements are used to specify things like page description, a document's author, keywords, last modified (as well as other metadata), how to display/reload the content of a page, and search engine keywords

   Users can set the viewpoint of a website

-7 . < meta name="viewport" content="width=device-width, initial-scale=1" > : This is used by the browser to
+7.< meta name="viewport" content="width=device-width, initial-scale=1" > : This is used by the browser to
   render a web page the size of a device's screen used to view it
   width = width of virtual viewport of device device-width = physical width of device's screen initial-scale = 1 is the initial zoom.
 1 is normal (without zooming in)

-8 . < link rel="manifest" href="site.webmanifest" > : information about the application (name, author, icon,
+8.< link rel="manifest" href="site.webmanifest" > : information about the application (name, author, icon,
   description, and how the application should behave once installed in a device) in a JSON text file. informs details for websites installed on the home screen of a device

-9 . < link rel="apple-touch-icon" href="icon.png" > : provides back up name and an icon for the web page.
-   it is the image that one can see if if the website is added to the home screen of a device
+9.< link rel="apple-touch-icon" href="icon.png" > : provides back up name and an icon for the web page. it is the image that one can see if if the website is added to the home screen of a device

-10 .   < link rel="stylesheet" href="css/normalize.css" > : In rel = 'stylesheet' the href attribute specifies the
+10.< link rel="stylesheet" href="css/normalize.css" > : In rel = 'stylesheet' the href attribute specifies the
    location of the file named normalize.css file. in this case, it's inside the folder named 'css' that is inside the folder of the html file that I am using. as a result, href = 'css/normalize.css'

-11 .  < link rel="stylesheet" href="css/main.css" > : coding a link element referring to an external style sheet.
+11.< link rel="stylesheet" href="css/main.css" > : coding a link element referring to an external style sheet.
    this is a separate file that has the CSS for the web page. href attributes get usually coded with the URL relative to the current file

-12 .  < meta name="theme-color" content="#fafafa" > : add a meta tag to the web page using "theme color" and set the
-      color to to a valid CSS color in this case #fafafa (the color hex composed of 98% red, 98% green, and 98% blue).
+12.< meta name="theme-color" content="#fafafa" > : add a meta tag to the web page using "theme color" and set the color to to a valid CSS color in this case #fafafa (the color hex composed of 98% red, 98% green, and 98% blue).
    In this case the color hex (light grey) is applied to the browser

-13 .  < /head > : closing head tag of the head element. the < head > element is a container for all the head elements
-      the < head > element can include a title for the scripts, styles, document, meta information, etc
+13.< /head > : closing head tag of the head element. the < head > element is a container for all the head elements the < head > element can include a title for the scripts, styles, document, meta information, etc

-14 .  < body > : the document's body containing all contents of an HTML document (ex: text, hyperlinks, images, tables,
+14.< body > : the document's body containing all contents of an HTML document (ex: text, hyperlinks, images, tables,
                  etc)

-15 .  < p >Hello world!
+15.< p >Hello world!
 This is HTML5 Boilerplate.< /p > : < p > is used for defining paragraphs

-16 .  < script src="js/vendor/modernizr-{{MODERNIZR_VERSION}}.min.js"></script > : Modernizsr is a JavaScript library
+16.< script src="js/vendor/modernizr-{{MODERNIZR_VERSION}}.min.js"></script > : Modernizsr is a JavaScript library
    that finds HTML5 and CSS3 in a user's browser

-17 .  < script src="https://code.jquery.com/jquery-{{JQUERY_VERSION}}.min.js" integrity="{{JQUERY_SRI_HASH}}"
+17.< script src="https://code.jquery.com/jquery-{{JQUERY_VERSION}}.min.js" integrity="{{JQUERY_SRI_HASH}}"
    crossorigin="anonymous"></script > :  JQuery is a JavaScript library used to wrap lines of code written in JavaScript into methods that get called with single lines of code.
 This is loading JQuery

-18 .  < <script>window.jQuery || document.write('<script src="js/vendor/jquery-{{JQUERY_VERSION}}.min.js"><\/script>')
+18.< script >window.jQuery || document.write('<script src="js/vendor/jquery-{{JQUERY_VERSION}}.min.js"><\/script>')
    < /script > : optimizes the way in which JQuery is loaded

-19 .  <script src="js/plugins.js"></script> : a plug in, or a piece of code written in JavaScript.
-Provide useful JQuery
-      methods to be used with JQuery library methods
+19.< script src="js/plugins.js" >< /script > : a plug in, or a piece of code written in JavaScript.
+Provide useful JQuery methods to be used with JQuery library methods

-20 .
+20.< script src="js/main.js"></script > : establishes an entry point to the application

+21.< script > : defines a client-side script, JavaScript, that can either contain scripting elements or point to an external script file using the src attribute

+22.window.ga = function () { ga.q.push(arguments) }; ga.q = []; ga.l = +new Date;
+   ga('create', 'UA-XXXXX-Y', 'auto'); ga('send', 'pageview')

+   ga stands for google analytics. this a JavaScript library used for measuring user interaction with a website.
+It is used for the tracking of an user's ID

+23.< /script  > : closing script element

+24.< script src="https://www.google-analytics.com/analytics.js" async defer >< /script > : provides small performance
+   boost on modern browsers, but at the same time can degrade to synchronous loading on older mobile browsers

+25.< / body > : closing tag of the body tag

+26.< /HTML > : closing of the HTML tag or HyperText Markup Language.
+This is the file retrieved by a web browser once it builds a request for a web page in the form of a HTTP that gets rendered or translated to a HTML web page